Fede6t/Fede6t/README.md

 - 👋 Hi, I’m @Fede6t
 - 👀 I’m interested in learning more about the vast world of coding.
 I haven´t decided what type of programmer I want to be yet but I'm keen on finding out along the way.
-- 🌱 I’m currently learning Python 3, in the stage of learning how to make my firsts proyects.
+- 🌱 I’m currently studying Python 3, in the stage of learning how to make my firsts proyects with The Complete Python Developer course by Andrei Neagoie.
 - 💞️ I’m looking to collaborate on new proyects on my own, as a way to discover both what I´m really interested in and new opportunities to make a living out of all this knowledge, while also facing new challenges everyday.
 - 📫 How to reach me: